 The handlebar is height adjustable between 75cm to 97cm, so again a good choice for this age range.

 The Razor A5 can be folded down and carried when needed.
-It weighs 4.2kg (so is very lightweight for a big wheel scooter).
-It's folded dimensions are 78ccm x 12cm x 31cm so it can be folded down easily to fit in a boot of a car, use on public transport and even put in a large locker if needed.
+It weighs 4.2kg (which is quite lightweight for a big wheel scooter).
+Its folded dimensions are 78ccm x 12cm x 31cm so it can be folded down easily to fit in a boot of a car, use on public transport and even put in a large locker if needed.

 The Razor has a rear fender brake for slowing down (although it's worth noting that in wet weather like with other kick scooters the brake is not as effective).
 It also has a kickstand for easy storage.

-Height Adjustable Handlebars - adjusting the height on the scooter handlebar can be important on a kick scooter as ideally the most comfortable handlebar position is about waist height.
-If you think about riding a scooter, too low a handlebar will mean it's uncomforable to bend down to reach the handlebars and too high handlebars will lead to a lack of control.
+Height Adjustable Handlebars - adjusting the height on the scooter handlebar is important on a kick scooter.
+Ideally you want to be able to adjust the handlebar to around waist height as this is the most comfortable position for riders.
+If you think about riding a scooter, a handlebar which is too low means you have to hunch over to ride the scooter which is uncomfortable.
+Handlebars which are too high lead to a lack of control.

-Many 11 and 12 year olds will want a stunt scooter which enables them to do tricks, stunts and jumps at the skate park.
-Stunt scooters are more expensive especially than street / commuter scooters like the JD Bug above as kids get older and bigger as they need to be built the scooter to withstand the weight of the child and the impact it takes when doing jumps and tricks.
+Many 11 and 12 year olds want a stunt scooter to do tricks, stunts and jumps at the skate park.
+Stunt scooters tend to be more expensive than kick scooters.
+This is because as kids get older and bigger the scooter needs to be made of materials strong enough to withstand the weight of the child and the impact when doing jumps and tricks.

 Size of Stunt Scooter - an important consideration is that the scooter is the right size.
-There are certain measurements that will help find the right scooter.
+Certain measurements will help find the right scooter.
 Firstly the height of the bars.
-Many scooters for this age group have bars around 58cm to 62cm and this is generally a good size for the average 11 and 12 year old.
+Many scooters for this age group have bars around 21.5 inches to 24 inches (55cm to 61cm) and this is generally a good size for the average 11 and 12 year old.
 If they are on the small side look for lower bars and if they are taller higher bars.

 Also, bear in mind the size of the wheel.
 100mm wheels are the smallest wheel size you can get, but may scooters have 110mm or 120mm wheels which will add a bit more to the height of the scooter.